U.S. Steel Tower: Water filled columns

 Another view of the U.S. Steel Tower with the University of Pittsburgh Medical Center sign.

 Although accepted for bridges, etc., exposing structural Cor-Ten in a building was not possible using standard construction methods because steel needed to be protected by concrete or an applied insulation to meet the fire-protection requirements of building codes.
 Fire protection was achieved for the 18 columns of this tower by making them hollow and filled with a water/antifreeze/rust inhibitor mixture, a technique patented in the 19th century.
-In another building cited in 1970, the horizontal beams were also hollow and interconnected with the columns, the entire system tested to be leakproof.

 LEED certification

 In 2019, Winthrop Management, with the help of sustainability consulting firm evolveEA, achieved LEED Silver Certification for the US Steel Tower under the Existing Buildings: Operations + Maintenance rating system.
 The building is one of the largest LEED for O+M: Existing Buildings V4 office buildings in the world.
 Multiple LEED Certifications have been earned for the interior office spaces inside the tower as well.